april1729/april1729.github.io/_posts/2021-08-21-pca-with-missing-data.md

 ![png](/assets/PCA_with_missing_data/output_9_2.png)

 At this point, the seperation gets a little messier, but for just 20% of the data it's not bad at all!
-So that's that, next time you see someone try to interpolate their missing data before doing PCA, you'll be able to tell them how to do it better.